yuxuanwu17/yuxuanwu17/README.md

 **yuxuanwu17/yuxuanwu17** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:
 -->
-- 😄 I'm currently a Year4 student majored in Bioinformatics, successfully applied for the computational biology master degree in CMU
+- 😄 I'm currently a master of computational biology (MSCB) in CMU
-- 🔭 I’m currently working on my final year project: multi-instance weakly-supervised learning
+- 🔭 I’m currently working on LeetCode to enhance my algorithms ability
-- 🌱 I’m currently learning deep learning and machine learning's mathematical mechanisms
+- 🌱 I’m currently looking for internship and hoping to be a full stack developer / data analyst
-- 🎃 I'm currently working in Ubuntun, trying to implement big data tools Hadoop to solve real-word problems
-- 👯 I’m looking to collaborate on the Kaggle competition and LeetCode
+- 👯 I’m looking to collaborate on the Kaggle competition
 - 📫 How to reach me: yuxuan.wu17@gmail.com
 - 😳 For more details, you could turn to my personal blog: https://yuxuanwu17.github.io/